apache/dubbo-website/blog/en-us/spring-boot-dubbo-start-stop-analysis.md

 ---
 title: Source code analysis of spring-boot+Dubbo App start and stop
 keywords: Dubbo, Spring Boot, source code analysis
-description: This article introduces the implementation details of app start and stop in `incubator-dubbo-spring-boot-project`.
+description: This article introduces the implementation details of app start and stop in `dubbo-spring-boot-project`.
 ---

 # Source code analysis of spring-boot+Dubbo App start and stop

 ## Introduction

-[Dubbo Spring Boot](https://github.com/apache/incubator-dubbo-spring-boot-project) project is dedicated to simplifying the development of the Dubbo RPC framework in the Spring Boot application.
+[Dubbo Spring Boot](https://github.com/apache/dubbo-spring-boot-project) project is dedicated to simplifying the development of the Dubbo RPC framework in the Spring Boot application.
 It also integrates the feature of Spring Boot:

-- [Autoconfigure](https://github.com/apache/incubator-dubbo-spring-boot-project/blob/master/dubbo-spring-boot-autoconfigure) (ex: Annotation driver, Autoconfigure, etc.)
+- [Autoconfigure](https://github.com/apache/dubbo-spring-boot-project/blob/master/dubbo-spring-boot-autoconfigure) (ex: Annotation driver, Autoconfigure, etc.)
-- [Production-Ready](https://github.com/apache/incubator-dubbo-spring-boot-project/blob/master/dubbo-spring-boot-actuator) (ex: Security, Healthy check, Externalize configuration, etc.)
+- [Production-Ready](https://github.com/apache/dubbo-spring-boot-project/blob/master/dubbo-spring-boot-actuator) (ex: Security, Healthy check, Externalize configuration, etc.)

 ## The analysis of DubboConsumer startup

-Have you ever thought about this : since the `DubboConsumerDemo` application in `incubator-dubbo-spring-boot-project` has only one line of code, why not just exit directly when the `main` method is executed?
+Have you ever thought about this : since the `DubboConsumerDemo` application in `dubbo-spring-boot-project` has only one line of code, why not just exit directly when the `main` method is executed?

 ```java
 @SpringBootApplication(scanBasePackages = "com.alibaba.boot.dubbo.demo.consumer.controller")